coryleach/UnityGUI/README.md

 A scriptable object which services is a collection of PanelViewControllers.
 Generally you register PanelViewControllerBehaviour with a provider so that you can push them using the PanelPusher component.
 It also controls the location that views are parented to in the hierarchy.

 ### PanelViewControllerRegisterer
-add this component to a PanelViewControllerBehaviour to register the controller with a PanelViewControllerProvider instance.
+Add this component to a PanelViewControllerBehaviour to register the controller with a PanelViewControllerProvider instance.

 ### PanelType
 Contains information about a panel and is used by the PanelViewController to locate the prefab and instantiate the PanelView.